prkm93/deployed/README.md

 10. Go to browser at ://localhost:3000.

 Slight modification in code for running locally :-
+1. Open app.js.

-1. Comment line no 21(mongoose.connect("mongodb://yelpcampdb:password@ds147789.mlab.com:47789/yelpcamp");) and uncomment line no 19
+2. Comment line no 21(mongoose.connect("mongodb://yelpcampdb:password@ds147789.mlab.com:47789/yelpcamp");) and uncomment line no 19
    (mongoose.connect("mongodb://localhost/yelp_db_v7");).
 This will be running mongodb locally.
-1. Go to app.js and in line no 61 change "process.env.PORT" to "3000".
+3. In line no 61 change "process.env.PORT" to "3000".